MrMARTIAN: A Multi-resolution Mass Reconstruction Algorithm Combining Free-form and Analytic Components: Conclusion

 In this study, we demonstrate that {\tt MrMARTIAN} can reconstruct flexible mass distributions with robust density profiles, using unprecedentedly large SL multiple images.
 This capability enables us to reveal detailed mass distributions, the nature of DM, and the evolution of high-redshift galaxies in the JWST era.

 We express our gratitude to Hyungjin Joo for providing the JWST NIRCam image of MACSJ0416.
 This work is based on observations created with NASA/ESA/CSA JWST and downloaded from the Mikulski Archive for Space Telescope (MAST) at the Space Telescope Science Institute (STScI).
-The specific observations analyzed can be accessed via \dataset[doi: 10.17909/mw1y-gb32]{http://dx.doi.org/10.17909/mw1y-gb32} and \dataset[doi: 10.17909/ph4n-6n76]{http://dx.doi.org/10.17909/ph4n-6n76}.
+The specific observations analyzed can be accessed via \dataset[doi: 10.17909/v0rx-d363]{http://dx.doi.org/10.17909/v0rx-d363}.
 M. J. Jee acknowledges support for the current research from the National Research Foundation (NRF) of Korea under the programs 2022R1A2C1003130 and RS-2023-00219959.
 SC acknowledges this research was supported by Basic Science Research Program through the NRF funded by the Ministry of Education (No. RS-2024-00413036).

 \software{Astropy \citep{astropy2013,2018AJ....156..123A,2022ApJ...935..167A}, Matplotlib \citep{matplotlib2007}, NumPy \citep{harris2020array}, PyTorch \citep{NEURIPS2019_bdbca288}, SciPy \citep{scipy2020}}